Department of Animal and Veterinary Sciences (ASCI)

 A unique aspect of graduate study within the Department is the opportunity to be part of a research group focused on a variety of topics related to Lactation and Mammary Gland Biology.
 This research focus within the Department is an international strength that affords students the opportunity to specialize in scientific questions related to cell and developmental biology, animal and dairy science and nutrition, lactation, mastitis and breast cancer.
 Prospective students are encouraged to explore the research being pursued by faculty within the Department and contact them with inquiries.

 Graduate students enjoy access to a variety of excellent facilities across campus.
 Our nearby Miller research facility is used for studies involving livestock and complements other animal facilities on campus that are used to study models such as genetically-modified rodents.
 Several faculty within ASCI are members of the Vermont Cancer Center that provides students with access to state-of-the-art microscopy and genetic analysis facilities.
-Our relationship with the Miner institute also provides the opportunity for students to explore additional research topics in dairy cattle nutrition and behavior.
+Our relationship with the Miner Institute also provides the opportunity for students to explore additional research topics in dairy cattle nutrition and behavior.
 Did we mention that Burlington continually ranks as one of the most livable cities in the US?

 Several mechanisms exist for the financial support of excellent candidates.
 Applications are typically reviewed on a rolling basis and can be submitted through the Graduate College at UVM.
-Students can either apply for admission to the Animal Sciences MS program or the ANFS PhD program.
+Students can either apply for admission to the Animal and Veterinary Sciences MS program or the ANFS PhD program.
 Please contact the graduate program coordinator, Dr. David Kerr with any questions you might have.